vaseouline/slardcraft/README.md

 -remove ability to rename big,mega ore and seasoned meats. they rely on checking if the item meta data is the same for the crafting and eating properties
 -New Recipe for custom sugar.
 Used for haste potion and haste cookie. made of 1diamond and 3 sugar to yield 4 fancy sugar.
 -New Recipe for fancy cookie.
-Uses custom sugar to give 22.5s of haste1 for 1 cookie. recipe gives 8 cookies
+Uses custom sugar to give 22.5s of haste1 for 1 cookie. recipe gives 8 cookies -the new diamond pickaxe can maintain the durability of the iron pickaxe inside of it's metadata -Diamond coated iron pickaxe in smithing table, created in upgrade thing with a new iron pickaxe.
+10 durability diamond pickaxe, drops iron pickaxe on breaking.
+Maybe try to preserve iron durability before and after diamond coating wears
+-Remove sanitization for coated pickaxes.
+-Gotta set destory item event for coated pickaxe -remove repair diamond pick axe....

 UNTESTED:

 TODO:

--Diamond coated iron pickaxe in smithing table, created in upgrade thing with a new iron pickaxe.
-10 durability diamond pickaxe, drops iron pickaxe on breaking.
-Maybe try to preserve iron durability before and after diamond coating wears
--New potion of haste with all of the variants.
-Follow timings for other potions.
+-wiki with patch notes

 NEVERMINDS: